kzmijews/8bit-comp/doc/hw-arch-spec.md

 </div>

 The maximum size of address bus used for this project was reduced to 11 lines.
-The only reason for that is to try to reduce the number of wires needed to construct the bus.
+The only reason for that is to try to reduce the number of wires needed to construct the memory bus.
 On the other hand we still would like to be able to address a resonable size of memory.
-Like for instance 32KB, which is the minimum size of the RAM needed to run the early Operating Systems like [ISIS](https://en.wikipedia.org/wiki/ISIS_(operating_system)) (Intel Systems Implementation Supervisor) or [CP/M](https://en.wikipedia.org/wiki/CP/M)
+Like for instance 32KB, which is the minimum size of the RAM needed to run the early Operating System like [ISIS](https://en.wikipedia.org/wiki/ISIS_(operating_system)) (Intel Systems Implementation Supervisor) or [CP/M](https://en.wikipedia.org/wiki/CP/M)
 (Control Program/Monitor).
 To make it possible a simple [memory paging](https://en.wikipedia.org/wiki/Memory_paging) mechanism was added to the module.
 The mechanism allows to retrieve data from storage in same-size blocks called pages.
 At the specific moment